Maisie Gets Her Man (1942) starring Ann Sothern, Red Skelton

 At the offices of “Denningham Sapphire Water,” Mr. Denningham is selling stock in his company — and runs off to the bank to deposit the money.
 While he’s gone, Maisie and Hap go to eat at the diner, where they find that “Pappy” Goodring has lost the building to Mr. Stickwell.
 Maisie and Hap take the opportunity to talk to Mr. Stickwell in their offices — where Mr. Stickwell drinks some of their product, and Hap and Maisie come to realize what they’re selling.
 All three of them leave the offices drunk, where the inebriated Mr. Stickwell rehires Pappy.

 While inebriated, Hap and Maisie realize that they’re in love, and Hap decides to break off his engagement with the girl back home.
-The next forming at the office, a now-sober Hap plans to call his fiancée back home and break up their engagement … only for the fiancée and her mother to walk in, wanting to have the wedding that very day.
+The next morning at the office, a now-sober Hap plans to call his fiancée back home and break up their engagement … Only for the fiancée and her mother to walk in, wanting to have the wedding that very day.
 A heartbroken Maisie walks out … and misses seeing the police arriving to arrest both Denningham and Hap.

 Maisie goes back into show business, and is performing in Atlanta, where she sees Denningham.
 She calls Pappy, and finds out that Denningham was a crook, and that Hap has been arrested (but is out on bail).
-She asks Pappy to contact the police in order to get Hap out of trouble … and it’s obvious that she still has feelings for Hap.
-She dances with Denningham, trying to convince him that she’s also a con artist, and brings him back to her hotel room, trying to detain Denningham while she waits for the police to arrive, which they do — and promptly arrest Denningham, which should clear Hap’s name.
+Maisie asks Pappy to contact the police in order to get Hap out of trouble … and it’s obvious that she still has feelings for Hap.
+She dances with Denningham, trying to convince him that she’s also a con artist, and brings him back to her hotel room, trying to detain Denningham while she waits for the police to arrive.
+Which they do — and promptly arrest Denningham, which should clear Hap’s name.

 We next see Hap in the military, where he’s part of the group of soldiers being entertained by Maisie’s group — with Maisie as the star, singing “Cookin’ with Gas” — Hap hasn’t lost his sense of humor, and he joins her on stage after the number, focusing on Maisie instead of his stage fright, and explains that he joined the military after she got him out of the jam, and broke up with his hometown éefianc — and proposes to Maisie, who accepts.
 Hap joins her on stage for a slapstick finale in a reprise of “Cookin’ with Gas.”